srues2/ViolenceDetectionUsingGTAV/README.md

 This section describes of how the project can be used.
 The project has passed a number of phases.
 The first phase consisted of data preparation and data augmentation.
 The second phase was to create the MobilNetSSD model and conduct the first experiments.
 Finally, the 3D CNN model was designed and different experiments were performed.

 ### Data preprocessing
 The data pre-processing consists of two parts: 1) data preparation and 2) data augmentation.
 In the data preparation, frames are extracted from the input videos and the data is prepared to be able to pass through the models.
 Furthermore, data preparation is performed to further expand the dataset.
 Next, the data set is split into a train and test data set.

-The file **ViolenceDetectionUsingGTAV/Data_preprocessing/Data_preparation/Preprocessing-GTA-V_dataset.ipynb** contains the pre-processing steps for the GTA-V dataset.
+#### Data preparation
+This project collected a GTA-V Fight dataset for people fight pose estimation by exploiting the realistic video game GTA-  V. The videos were collected from YouTube videos and self-created videos from the video game.
+The input layer of the 3D CNN network expects sequence of frames as inputs.
+The GTA-V Fight dataset consists of videos and must therefore be converted into sequences of frames.
 The results of the GTA-V fight dataset were assessed by comparing them with three well-studied datasets for violence recognition.
 These datasets are called evaluation datasets.

+The file **ViolenceDetectionUsingGTAV/Data_preprocessing/Data_preparation/Preprocessing-GTA-V_dataset.ipynb** contains the pre-processing steps for the GTA-V dataset.

 The file **ViolenceDetectionUsingGTAV/Data_preprocessing/Data_preparation/Preprocessing-Evaluation_datasets.ipynb** contains the pre-processing steps for the evaluation datasets.

-#### Data preparation
-This project collected a GTA-V Fight dataset for people fight pose estimation by exploiting the realistic video game GTA-  V. The videos were collected from YouTube videos and self-created videos from the video game.
-The input layer of the C3D network expects sequence of frames as inputs.
-The GTA-V Fight dataset consists of videos and must therefore be converted into sequences of frames.
 #### Data augmentation
-The file
+Data augmentation is applied on the sequences of frames to regularize the data and to prevent overfitting in the model.
+Two different data augmentation techniques have been applied to the data: a mix of seven traditional augmentation techniques and style augmentation.

 ### MobileNetSSD CNN model
 The incoming surveillance sequences were first assessed by a MobileNet-SSD CNN model.
 This model was originally designed for object detection, fine-grain classification, face attributes and large-scale geolocation.
 In this thesis, this model was used for person identification.